jenkinsci/blackduck-detect-plugin/README.md

 **Actions to Take before Upgrading**:

-* Before moving from the Detect Jenkins plugin to the Black Duck® Detect Jenkins plugin, you should record your existing system configuration.
+* Before moving from the Synopsys Detect Jenkins plugin to the Black Duck® Detect Jenkins plugin, you should record your existing system configuration.
-* Review the additional information before upgrading from the Detect Jenkins plugin to the Black Duck® Detect Jenkins plugin under Downloading and Installing.
+* Review the additional information before upgrading from the Synopsys Detect Jenkins plugin to the Black Duck® Detect Jenkins plugin under [Downloading and Installing](https://documentation.blackduck.com/bundle/detect/page/integrations/jenkinsplugin/downloadingandinstalling.html#updating-existing-jenkins).
 There are changes that need to be made to ensure continued successful execution within pipelines.

 **For continued functionality and to receive future updates to the Jenkins plugin, you must upgrade to Black Duck Detect Jenkins plugin version 10.0.0 prior to February 14th, 2025.**